1. A top experiential marketing agency must constantly innovate

 Pop-Ups are a great way to ‘package’ an event or experience such that it can be taken to the consumers you want to reach.
 Strategically placing pop-ups can amplify their impact – especially when the location adds meaningful context to the experience.
 Best of all, if a pop-up activation produces outstanding results, they are, by design, easy to take on the road to reach consumers where they live, work and play.
 Marketers have been incredibly creative in how they integrate brand experiences with people’s everyday lives.

 Delightful little moments with just the right timing can have amplified impact; for example, humorous brand interactions during a consumer’s morning or evening commute.
 A time when most of us welcome a clever distraction and are more willing to remember which brand made their morning commute that much more pleasant.
-This can take the form of eye-catching installations, clever implementation of outdoor media or something as simple as Brand Models handing out steaming cups of hot chocolate on a freezing Monday morning.
+This can take the form of eye-catching installations, clever implementation of outdoor media or something as simple as Brand Models handing out steaming cuts of hot chocolate on a freezing Monday morning.

 5. Embrace technology…or get left behind.